 You can buy canned or frozen salmon at reasonably cheap prices even if you can’t get it fresh.

 Bananas are usually super-cheap and another example of getting a really good bang for your buck.
 Bananas are packed with potassium and prebiotics, and they are great for the heart.
 What more can we say?

 Bananas are, quite simply great.
 If you don’t have a bunch in the house you should definitely grab some next time you are at the store!

-Overall most of these foods are a not that uncommon and most are readily available in any store most of the year.
+Overall most of these foods are not that uncommon and are readily available in any store most of the year.
 They are easy to incorporate into any diet and they will leave you healthier and feeling great.